nedufural/JuloTest/README.md

  * For Dependency Injection KOIN was used for it's simplicity

  * The Architecture used was MVVM modelled in clean architecture format.
-Multiple modules was not implemented to save development time, but this structure is transferrable to a multiple module structure.
+Multiple modules was not implemented but this structure is transferrable to a multiple module structure.

  *
 ![screen3](https://github.com/nedufural/JuloTest/blob/master/img_1.png)